Whether you have experienced miscarriage before or not, if you're trying to conceive, you should avoid the things that may affect your pregnancy.

-If you are pregnant or planning to get pregnant, it’s recommended you stop drinking coffee at least three months before trying to conceive.
-Miscarriages are most common in the first trimester of pregnancy.
-If you really feel you need to have coffee, limit yourself to only one cup a day of water-decaffeinated organic coffee or even better a coffee substitute from the health food shop.
+If you really feel you need to have coffee, limit yourself to only one cup a day of water-decaffeinated organic coffee or even better, a coffee substitute from the health food shop.
 Women who drink more than 200 mg of caffeine a day have double the risk of miscarriage, with a 25% higher risk compared to a 12% risk of a miscarriage in women who didn’t consume caffeine.

+2. SmokingOne of the things that cause miscarriage is smoking.
 In another research study of almost 1,300 Japanese women who had past pregnancies, those who smoked heavily during the first trimester of the pregnancy had double the risk of having a miscarriage than the women who didn’t smoke at all.

 There are other reasons why you should quit smoking before attempting to get pregnant.
-Smoking is one of the most common things that cause miscarriage and is known to cause stillbirth, premature delivery and low birth weight in the baby.
+While smoking is one of the most common things that cause miscarriage, it is also known to cause stillbirth, premature delivery and low birth weight in the baby.

 Also, researchers have concluded that heavy metals affect women’s fertility.
 They seem to have a negative effect on ovarian and pituitary function.